 I like the strength it transmits, the idea of fighting for what you want, but also the feeling of reality it also gives us, the way it says that even fighting with all we have, sometimes, it just isn’t possible.

-It’s not about living happily ever after, it’s about fighting for every second of happiness you can get.
+Elena Ferrante doesn't write about living happily ever after; it’s all about fighting for every second of happiness you can get.

 Comments